bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 go forward with generating your private RSA key:
  ~~~
  $ openssl genrsa -des3 -out server.key.org 2048
- # Enter and confirm a password
+ # Enter and confirm a passphrase
  ~~~

-#### Removing the password
+#### Removing the passphrase

-The generated key is protected by a password which needs to be removed so that it can be loaded by the web server without asking for the password.
+The generated key is protected by a passphrase which needs to be removed so that it can be loaded by the web server.
  ~~~
  $ openssl rsa -in server.key.org -out server.key
  ~~~